salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # flags.target-org.description

-The target org to connect to for listing applications.
-This org must have AppFramework enabled and you must have appropriate permissions to view applications.
+The target org to connect to for listing apps.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view apps.

 # flags.api-version.summary